-If we do not teach the next generation the art of spiritual warfare, they will develop spiritual amnesia.
+If we do not teach the next generation the art of spiritual warfare, they will develop spiritual amnesia—they will forget the wondrous acts the Lord has worked on our behalf.
 And when spiritual amnesia sets in, compromise will most surely follow.

 Moms and dads, we are the ones who must pass a living testimony of the grace of God to our children.
 From cover to cover in Scripture, we're told that it is the parents' primary responsibility to train their children in spiritual warfare.
 When Joshua's generation failed to train their children in the battle, the next generation lost the battle.

-But the good news is that if we cry to God He will extend grace yet again--not just to us, but to the next generation.
+But the good news is that if we cry out to God, He will extend grace yet again—not just to us, but to the next generation.